hyperspy/hyperspy/docs/users/eelslab_tutorials.rst

     s.plot_principal_components(4)

-or
+and to plot the score maps:

 .. code-block:: python

     s.plot_principal_components_maps(4)

-to get their distribution maps.

-To save just the PCA matrix decomposition:
+To save the PCA matrix decomposition:

 .. code-block:: python

-    s.pca_results.save('filename')
+    s.mva_results.save('filename')

 If later on you want to load the PCA file:

 .. code-block:: python

-    s.pca_results.load('filename.npz')
+    s.mva_results.load('filename.npz')

 To obtain a model of the SI using only the first four principal components: